API Security

 more complex authentication (opens new window)

-logic in the future and using []
+logic in the future and using [] allows its implementation without a breaking

 change.